 2. An aquarium filter,

-3. A heater if you will have tropical fish or if you want the cycle process to go faster,
+3. An aquarium heater if you will have tropical fish or if you want the cycle process to go faster,

 5. An aquarium Water conditioner,

 6. A liquid water test kit (I will explain it later) and

 7. A constant source of ammonia (I will explain it later)

 I recommend you get a minimum size of a 5-gallon tank even for a single Betta.
 However, a 10-gallon is better because it is only around $13~14 (a 5-gallon tank is about $11), which means it doubles in size for slightly more cost.
 Also, more water means more stable water chemistry and temperature.